 Based on years of deep immersion in previously classified FBI files and on extensive interviews, Bring the War Home tells the story of American paramilitarism and the birth of the alt-right.
 Kathleen Belew gives us the history of a movement that consolidated in the 1970s and 1980s around a potent sense of betrayal in the Vietnam War and made tragic headlines in Waco and Ruby Ridge and with the Oklahoma City bombing and is resurgent under President Trump.
 You can also check out this title as eAudio on Hoopla.

 Claudia Rankine recounts mounting racial aggressions in ongoing encounters in twenty-first-century daily life and in the media.
 Some of these encounters are slights, seeming slips of the tongue, and some are intentional offensives in the classroom, at the supermarket, at home, on the tennis court with Serena Williams and the soccer field with Zinedine Zidane, online, on TV – everywhere, all the time.
-This title is also available on Hoopla as eAudio and on Overdrive as an eBook.
+You can also check out this title as eBook on OverDrive/Libby or as eAudio on Hoopla.

 Richard Rothstein, a leading authority on housing policy, explodes the myth that America’s cities came to be racially divided through de facto segregation–that is, through individual prejudices, income differences, or the actions of private institutions like banks and real estate agencies.
-De jure segregation–the laws and policy decisions passed by local, state, and federal governments– promoted the discriminatory patterns that continue to this day.
+De jure segregation–the laws and policy decisions passed by local, state, and federal governments–promoted the discriminatory patterns that continue to this day.
 Through extraordinary revelations and extensive research Rothstein expands our understanding of this history, showing how government policies led to the creation of officially segregated public housing and the demolition of previously integrated neighborhoods.
-While urban areas rapidly deteriorated, the great American suburbanization of the post-World War II years was spurred on by federal subsidies for builders on the condition that no homes be sold to African Americans.
-Finally, Rothstein shows how police and prosecutors brutally upheld these standards by supporting violent resistance to black families in white neighborhoods.
-Recent outbursts of violence in cities like Baltimore, Ferguson, and Minneapolis show us precisely how the legacy of these earlier eras contributes to persistent racial unrest.
-This title is also available on Overdrive/Libby as an eBook.
+You can also check out this title as eBook on OverDrive/Libby or as eAudio on Hoopla.

 In this stirring and insightful analysis, activist and scholar Keeanga-Yamahtta Taylor surveys the historical and contemporary ravages of racism and persistence of structural inequality such as mass incarceration and Black unemployment.
 In this context, she argues that this new struggle against police violence holds the potential to reignite a broader push for Black liberation.
 This title is also available as an eBook and as eAudio on Hoopla, and as eAudio and eBook on Libby/Overdrive.